Jon-MarkHampson/Ableton-Add-Debug-Entitlement/README.md

 ## Credits

 This script is based on an original script by [talaviram](https://gist.github.com/talaviram/1f21e141a137744c89e81b58f73e23c3).
-All modifications made by Jon-Mark Hampson.
+Some modifications made by Jon-Mark Hampson.

 ## Modifications
 - Removal of extended attributes to prevent codesign errors on macOS Sonoma.